BrandenSoropia/blobogotchi/README.md

 ✅ Cleaned up Pet a bit, less confusing hopefully!

+✅ Cleaned up Food a bit too!

 TODO:

-- Clean up Food into more reusable code! (it's super confusing ATM)
 - Be able to pet!
 - Drag and drop a variety of food
 - Somehow show pet name!